how to build a strong brand image

 6. Be open and irreverent and rebellious all by yourself.

-7. Be your own brand spokesperson, because nothing is more authentic than that.
+7. Build a strong brand image by being your own brand spokesperson, because nothing is more authentic than that.